LighterThanAir7/SoundWaveTest/README.md

 The project is still in development and I'm planning to switch PHP components and make them with React.
 Also I will try to create an actual recommendation system depending on what the user preferences are and so much more...

-This is my final paper which will determine my graduation so I'm going to give my best in it.
+This will be my final project which will determine my graduation so I'm going to give my best in it.